ToshioCP/Gtk4-tutorial/src/sec2.src.md

 ~~~

 The necessary version is 2.66.0 or higher.
-Therefore, the example above shows that you need to install Glib.
+Therefore, the example above shows that you need to install GLib.

 I installed 2.67.1 which was the latest version at that time (January 2021).
-Download Glib source files from the repository, then decompress and extract files.
+Download GLib source files from the repository, then decompress and extract files.

     $ wget https://download.gnome.org/sources/glib/2.67/glib-2.67.1.tar.xz
     $ tar -Jxf glib-2.67.1.tar.xz

-Some packages are required to build Glib.
+Some packages are required to build GLib.
 You can find them if you run meson.

     $ meson --prefix $HOME/local _build